Same parsing tech Fortune 500 ATS systems use

 How our ATS resume checker works for ux designers

-Checks whether your UX tool proficiency and design process keywords are extractable by the ATS systems product companies and agencies use.
+Checks whether your UX tool proficiency and research process keywords are extractable by the ATS systems product companies and agencies use.
+See how Resume Optimizer Pro works →

-• Tool keywords must appear as exact product names: Figma, Sketch, Adobe XD, InVision, Axure RP, Framer, Marvel, Maze.
-Describing prototyping work without naming the tool leaves those keywords unscored.
+• Name every tool exactly: Figma, Sketch, Adobe XD, InVision, Axure RP, Framer, Maze.
+Describing prototyping without naming the tool leaves those keywords unscored.

-• Research methodology terms are screened individually: user interviews, usability testing, A/B testing, card sorting, tree testing, contextual inquiry, heuristic evaluation, persona development.
-Not naming the method means the ATS does not count it.
+• Research methods are screened individually: user interviews, usability testing, A/B testing, card sorting, heuristic evaluation.
+Not naming the method means ATS does not count it.

-• Collaboration tools (Miro, FigJam, Confluence, Jira, Notion) are increasingly screened in UX postings.
-Missing them can lower your match score even with strong core design skills.
+• Miro, FigJam, Confluence, Jira, and Notion are increasingly screened.
+Missing them can lower your score even with strong design skills.

-• Resumes exported from Figma or design tools often contain non-selectable text.
-The parser cannot extract any content, including tool names and process keywords.
+• Resumes exported from Figma often contain non-selectable text.
+The parser cannot extract any content.

-• Two-column layouts and skill rating bars are invisible to ATS.
-All tool names and methodology terms must appear as selectable plain text.
+• Two-column layouts and skill rating bars are invisible.
+All tool names must appear as selectable plain text.

-Download an ATS-optimized version with UX tools as plain text, research methodology terms added where accurate, collaboration keywords aligned to the posting, and formatting corrected for reliable parsing.
+UX tools as plain text, research methodology terms added where accurate, collaboration keywords aligned to the posting, formatting corrected.

 Why It Matters